 Each year, the school makes available informational handouts to parents/guardians throughout the year using both print and electronic media.
-Handouts include ball schedules, school maps, a list of parent and family engagement activities, upcoming opportunities in which to participate, and information about the various media that will be used to communicate.
+Handouts include sports schedules, school maps, list of parent and family engagement activities, upcoming opportunities in which to participate and information about the various media that will be used to communicate.
 The FACE Plan will be posted on the District website.
-(Makala Allen, Facilitator, 870-449-4066)
+(Hannah Shipman, Facilitator, 870-449-4066)

-The school will use Google Classroom, Google Meet, Remind, phone calls, and Facebook postings during a crisis to foster encouragement and parental involvement with their student's learning.
-(Kary Duffy, Principal, 870-449-4066)
+The school will use Google Classroom, Google Meet, phone calls, and Facebook postings during a crisis to foster encouragement and parental involvement with their student's learning.
+(Clark Gustin, Principal, 870-449-4066)

-In response to the desire of parents/guardians to be contacted via the Internet, instructors are asked to weekly update pertinent information such as grades and assignments in Home Access Center (HAC) and share information via electronic means.
-(Kary Duffy, Principal, 870-449-4066)
+In response to the desire of parents/guardians to be contacted via the internet, instructors are asked to weekly update pertinent information such as grades and assignments in Home Access

+Center (HAC) and share information via electronic means.
+(Clark Gustin, Principal, 870-449-4066)

-Using log-in information supplied by the school, each parent/guardian is encouraged to access the Home Access Center (HAC), which provides current classroom grades, instructor contact information, upcoming projects/assignments, and a method for point-in-time interventions.
-(Katy Stoops, 5-8 Counselor, 870-449-4066)
+Using log-in information supplied by the school, each parent/guardian is encouraged to access the Home Access Center (HAC), which provides current classroom grades, instructor contact information, upcoming project/assignments, and a method for point in time interventions.
+(Anna Cantrell, 9-12 Counselor, 870-449-4066)

-In addition to the early contacts made to welcome parents into the academic worlds of their children, the district will release first-quarter progress reports and third-quarter report cards at parent/teacher conferences on October 19, 2023, and February 15, 2024, to discuss student learning progress, areas requiring attention and those worthy of praise.
-Parents/guardians will be given interventions being used to assist learning, asked for suggestions, and engaged in discussions about how each party involved can support these efforts.
+In addition to the early contacts made to welcome parents into the academic worlds of their children, the district will release first quarter report cards and third quarter report cards at parent/teacher conferences October 10, 2024, and March 13, 2025, to discuss student learning progress, areas requiring attention and those worthy of praise.
+Parents/guardians will be given interventions being used to assist learning, asked for suggestions and engaged in discussions about how each party involved can support these efforts.
 These contacts may be done virtually, if necessary.
-(Katy Stoops, 5-8 Counselor, 870-449-4066)
+(Anna Cantrell, 9-12 Counselor, 870-449-4066)

-When necessary contact is needed, homeroom advisors are responsible for using phone numbers on file to contact each of their homeroom student's parents/guardians.
-This method was used to conduct parent/teacher conferences in 2022=3 fall and 2024 spring and to update contact information for all students.
-(Kary Duffy, Principal, 870-449-4066)
+When necessary contact is needed, CAPS advisors are responsible for using phone numbers on file to contact each of their CAPS student' parents/guardians.
+This method was used to conduct parent/teacher conferences in 2020 fall and 2021 spring and to update contact information for all students.
+(Clark Gustin, Principal, 870-449-4066)

-The school will encourage parents/guardians to participate in celebrating their student's efforts by attending choir concerts, academic achievement ceremonies, sports competitions, band performances, school plays, athletic awards ceremonies, etc. (Kary Duffy, Principal, 870-449-4066)
+The school will encourage parents/guardians to participate in celebrating their student's efforts by attending choir concerts, academic achievement ceremonies, sports competitions, band performances, school plays, athletic awards ceremonies, etc. (Clark Gustin, Principal, 870-449-4066)